A Brief History

 Published by Wizards of the Coast

-The world's most popular tabletop RPG, featuring a streamlined d20 system and bounded accuracy.
-Known for its accessibility and broad appeal.
+The world's widely played tabletop RPG, featuring a streamlined d20 system and bounded accuracy.
+Known for its accessibility and broad appeal, with campaign settings like the Forgotten Realms.
+See our campaign settings guide.

 Official Site →